 Individuals need not be well-rounded.
 Teams should be!

-- We seek participants who will invest in nine days of learning and development
+- We seek participants who will invest in ten days of learning and development

 - Complete application process

-- Present community or personal work product at graduation
+- Present community or personal work product to graduate

-Anticipate at least two online webinars and two field trips.
+- Anticipate at least two online sessions and a field trip

 Contact: George Okantey, MPA, CPLP®